dominicwhite/aws-osm-deploy/README.md

 A collection of Terraform and Ansible scripts for provisioning an AWS EC2 instance for OpenStreetMap data.

 ## TO-DO
-- Download and set up OSM data
+- Download and set up OSM data in EC2 instance
--
+- Rather than destroying instance completely save snapshot/EBS volume to S3, and re-provision from this in future

 ## Usage